-The reserve fund is fully funded through 2019.
+The reserve fund is approximately fully funded through 2019.
+This is a significant improvement from past years.
 Our goal is to maintain fully funded status through the end of the 20-year period (2039).

 To maintain fully funded status, the Board should: